 The increase in L3 Cache was already a significant contributor to Zen 2’s Higher IPC.
 So, AMD wouldn’t miss the chance to take more advantage of the same.

 TSMC’s 7nm+ Node will allow a 20% Higher density, and I believe that a good part of it could go to the L3 Cache.
 But so far, we don’t know how much of an increase we can expect.
-I do not expect doubling the L3 Cache again as there may not be enough space even after an increase in density.
+I do not expect doubling the L3 Cache again as there will not be enough space even after an increase in the density.

 DDR4, SP3, PCIe 4, and Q3 Launch

 This slide gives a detailed look at AMD’s next-gen Architecture.
 Firstly, AMD will continue with DDR4 Memory for another generation, which was just as expected.